There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 Adults are 1/3 inch long and grayish black with an orange head.
 The larvae are also grayish-black with an orange head and can sometimes be found feeding on plant roots or inside decaying logs.

-This refers to the thickened forewings (elytra) that have gaps between them for flight (imagine butterfly wings).
+This refers to the thickened forewings (elytra) with gaps between them for flight (imagine butterfly wings).
 They are on our list of the different types of beetles in North Carolina.

 34. Twice-stabbed Lady Beetle